-Last updated: October 2021
+Last updated: June 2022

 In response, FSANZ raised proposal P1052 to consider the need for regulatory and non-regulatory food safety risk management measures in these sectors.
 The work is part of a broader review of chapter 3 and 4 of the Food Standards Code.
 For more information see our Review of the Food Safety Management Standards.

-Targeted Consultation Survey – now closed
+Targeted Consultation Survey

 To inform work on this proposal, in December 2020-January 2021, we invited berry, leafy vegetable and melon producers and processors to participate in a consultation survey.
 The purpose of the survey was to learn more about the business operations of these stakeholders, their food safety culture and the impacts of COVID-19.